How Schnucks Does Corned Beef Differently | Schnucks

 What Is Corned Beef?

-• Typically, cuts of meat are used that feature long muscle grain, such as the brisket from the breast or lower chest of beef.
+Corned beef is beef that is first pickled in brine and then cooked, usually by boiling.
+This dish typically utilizes cuts of meat that feature long muscle grain, such as the brisket from the breast or lower chest of beef.
 Rounds can also be used in making corned beef.

-• The brisket is separated into flat cuts and point cuts, which are both used in making corned beef.
+The brisket is separated into flat cuts and point cuts, which are both used in making corned beef.
 The flat cut is the leanest and most desirable.

 How Schnucks Does Corned Beef